epabst/kotlin-showcase/README.md

 # How to Prepare to Build webclient

 * Before building webclient, first build https://github.com/jean79/yested_fw using "mvn clean install".
-* Then run "./gradlew copyCommonSource" in this top-level directory.
 * The webclient_main module requires exporting some Kotlin libraries to Javascript.
 In IntelliJ, open the settings.gradle file in the top-level directory, with the "separate module per source set" option,